Abolfazl2647/Toastera/README.md

 React Component in render method:
 You Don't have to use options

+wrap MuiNotifyProvider over your App.

 ```
 import React from "react";
-import { MuiNotifyProvider, withNotifier } from "muinotify";
+import { MuiNotifyProvider } from "muinotify";

 class App extends Component {

   render() {
     return (
       <div className="App_Wrapper">
       <MuiNotifyProvider
          maxNotif={4}
         // preventDuplicate